Entering the European market for coconut water

 Importer (retail supplier)

-Supplying the retail chains with packed and branded coconut water provides the highest added value, but the competition in the retail segment is high, as presented in the first part of this study.
+Supplying retail chains with packed and branded coconut water provides the highest added value, but competition in the retail segment is high, as discussed in the first part of this study.
 In most European markets, only two to three brands have most of the market share.
 For new suppliers, the challenge is to establish long-term relationships with well-known brands, as they usually already work with selected suppliers.

 Specific types of importers are suppliers of Asian and other ethnic supermarkets and shops.
 Those types of importers provide direct access to niche markets without the need to compete with strong brands present in the mainstream retail segment.